MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 Only one installation of the Evergreen WebView2 Runtime is needed for all Evergreen apps on the device.
 There are a number of tools available on the [WebView2 Runtime download page][Webview2Installer] to help developers deploy the Evergreen Runtime, namely

 * WebView2 Runtime Bootstrapper (to be released shortly) - a tiny (~2MB) installer that downloads the Evergreen Runtime matching device architecture from Microsoft Server and installs it locally.
-* FWLink for Bootstrapper (to be released shortly) - a FWLink for developers to programmatically download the bootstrapper.
+* Link to download the Bootstrapper (to be released shortly) - a link for developers to programmatically download the bootstrapper.
 * WebView2 Runtime Standalone Installer - a full-blown installer that can install the Evergreen Runtime in offline environment.

 Currently, both bootstrapper and standalone installer only support per-machine install, which requires elevation.
 When run without elevation, a Windows User Account Control prompt will appear to ask permission from user to elevate.